 - Stir fry all the veggies on a high flame till they start getting slightly browned from the edges.
 This will take about 5 to 6 mins after adding the carrots.

-- Add the hakka noodles and toss it well and stir fry for a minute on high heat.
+- Add noodles and toss it well and stir fry for a minute or two on high heat.

 - Season with salt and pepper.
 Also, add rice vinegar or white vinegar.
 Continue to toss and cook on a high flame for a minute.

 - Toss the whole mixture well and add the chopped spring onion greens or garnish with spring onions while serving.